ansleybrown1337/bayes-sampler-comparison/README.md

 ### Water Quality Analysis
 Water samples collected from all sampling methods will be analyzed for the following as per NRCS Conservation Evaluation and Monitoring Activity (CEMA) 201 (NRCS, 2012): Ammonium Nitrogen (EPA 350.1), Nitrate-Nitrite (EPA353.2), Total Phosphorus (EPA365.2), Total Kjeldahl Nitrogen (A4500-NH3), Orthophosphate as P (EPA300), and Total Suspended Solids (EPA160.2).
-Additionally, the AWQP will add the following tests to encompass salinity, pH, and biological measurements: Total Dissolved Solids (EPA 160.1), specific conductance (EPA 120.1), pH (EPA 150.1), and total coliforms (EPA 1604).
+Additionally, the AWQP added the following tests to encompass salinity, pH, and biological measurements: Total Dissolved Solids (EPA 160.1), specific conductance (EPA 120.1), and pH (EPA 150.1).

-Total suspended solids, specific conductance, and pH will be measured at the CSU AWQP laboratory, whereas the remaining analyte analyses will be outsourced to ALS Environmental within proper hold times.
+Total suspended solids, specific conductance, and pH were measured at the CSU AWQP laboratory, whereas the remaining analyte analyses were outsourced to ALS Environmental within proper hold times.

-## Data Analysis
+## Data Analysis, Results, and Discussion

 This analysis will be performed using R via Rstudio in conjunction with the `rethinking`, `cmdstanr`, and `dplyr` packages.